TamzinBoyd/Nology-coursework/03-Javascript/Hangman-Game/README.md

 - enter value in input box & store
 - convert all to lowercase
+- Replace letters with \_. or / if a space
 - check if value is in the chosen word with loop, if so update chosen word to show the value
 - if not score needs to decrease by 1 & classlist removed from hangman element
 - Alphabet to update minus the value